 I read and loved the book The Psychology of Money by Morgan Housel and it had a profound impact on me.
 For those who have been around me recently know that I have adopted and paraphrased a mantra from the book:

 There is a difference between being wealth and being rich.
-Being wealth is doing what you want, with who you want, for as long as you want.
+Being wealthy is doing what you want, with who you want, for as long as you want.
 Being rich is having lots of money.My adaptation and realization is that I am very wealthy 🙌

 Below is a collection of my notes and thoughts from the book – meant as an almost “open” book report of sorts that is a collections of notes and thoughts that I took down while reading.